History of the Jews in North East England: Gateshead

-Based in the Bensham area, the community includes a few hundred families.
+Based in the Bensham area, the community includes over 600 families as of 2020.

-The community was established at the end of the 19th century when Eastern European Jewish refugees, Eliezer Adler and Zachariah Bernstone chose to leave the Newcastle upon Tyne congregation, which they viewed as too lenient in religious matters, and crossed the river to set up a new synagogue.
+The community was established at the end of the 19th century when Eastern European Jewish refugees Eliezer Adler and Zachariah Bernstone chose to leave the Newcastle upon Tyne congregation, which they viewed as too lenient in religious matters, and crossed the river to set up a new synagogue.
 Following the Holocaust, Gateshead became home to the largest Orthodox Jewish education complex in postwar Europe, and the most significant outside of the United States and Israel.
 This can partly be attributed to the arrival of Orthodox Jewish refugees who were fleeing the European mainland during the Nazi era.
 As a result, Gateshead became an important centre of Torah Judaism.

-And it was Reb Dovid Dryan in 1941, whose Torah permeated soul conceived the idea – wild impractical and heroic – of setting up a Kolel inGateshead.
-In September 1941 (Elul 5740) he sent letters to 20 prominent Rabbonim in England inviting them to join him in making his latest dream a reality.

 The Gateshead Talmudical College is an important and well known Haredi advanced yeshiva in Gateshead attracting students from all over the world.
 Gateshead has the only expanding Jewish community in the North East.
-It is also the largest.
+It is also the largest yeshiva in Europe.